 ChessDS.com overview

 Thanks for visiting!
 This is a chess site built by a data scientist who loves playing (~2000 USCF) and following top-level chess.
 Currently the site has analysis of historical world championships, and some recent candidates tournaments.
-And it supports live broadcasts, starting with the 2026 candidates.
+And it supports live analysis, starting with the 2026 candidates.

 Predicting game results with machine learning